ItzArty/csgo-rank-icons/README.md

 # csgo-rank-icons

-A collection of CS:GO rank icons extracted straight from the game's binaries
+A collection of CS:GO rank icons extracted straight from the game's binaries The sole reason behind this repo is because I couldn't find any original icon sets, thus I set out to find the original icons myself

 # How to extract from CS:GO binaries yourself